We know that collaborative art projects which explore the lived experience of the people taking part are powerful tools for reflection and creativity.

-The project is inspired by DAAR – Sandi Hilal and Alessandro Petti’s exhibition Stateless Heritage, in particular a large light box installation of photographs of the Dheisheh refugee camp by Luca Capuano.
+The project was inspired by DAAR – Sandi Hilal and Alessandro Petti’s exhibition Stateless Heritage, in particular a large light box installation of photographs of the Dheisheh refugee camp by Luca Capuano.
 Capuano had previously photographed Italy’s World Heritage Sites for UNESCO, in 2016 DAAR commissioned him to take the same care to document Dheisheh as a living monument of ‘permanent temporariness’.

 The Mosaic Rooms are committed to creating opportunities for creative learning and projects which are compassionate and useful for the people who take part.
 Between Here and There enables the organisation to work outside of the confinements of the gallery space.